Fiehn/wiki-classification-mlops/reports/README.md

 Student s204617 and s204623 has been in charge of GCP.
 Student s204617, s204623 and s194645 has been in charge of API.

-We have used ChatGPT to help debug our code.
+We have used ChatGPT (and other gen ai's) to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.
 All members have contributed to the project and writing the report.
 Overall it has been a collaborative process making the project.